 Cadfil Contains a database of Fibre and Resin Materials.
-For winding program calculation only two parameters are required, the width of the fibre band ( the band width) to determine the path spacing and and the band thickness to calculate the thickness of the winding if required.
+For winding program calculation only two parameters are required, the width of the fibre band ( the bandwidth) to determine the path spacing and and the band thickness (t0) to calculate the thickness of the winding if required.

 The material database allows the user to :

-The material data is containing in and external file cadfil_material_data.csv found in the Cadfil system folder (C:\Cadfil\Cadfilxxx ).
-If Microsoft Excel is installed Cadfil will read the .xlxs file, otherwise it will use the comma separated value (CSV) file and can be opened and edited in any spread sheet program or text editor.
+The material data is contained in the external files cadfil_material_data.csv and cadfil_material_data.xlsx found in the Cadfil system folder (C:\Cadfil\Cadfilxxx ).
+If Microsoft Excel is installed Cadfil will read the .xlxs file, otherwise it will use the comma separated value (CSV) file.
+The CSV can be opened and edited in any spread sheet program or text editor.
 Using Excel is the easiest solution.
-The format and layout should not be changed but the user can add or remove entries as required.
+The format and layout of the file should not be changed but the user can add or remove entries as required.
 Note that as of CADFIL version 8.01 the material file is supplied in the Cadfil installation as both .CSV and .XLS formats.
 As of Cadfil version 9.59, it is supplied in CSV/XSLX format and as of version 9.73 the recipe entity is supported.

-1] Look in the current working folder for cadfil_material_data.xls
+1] Look in the current working folder for cadfil_material_data.xlsx

-2] Look in the Cadfil system folder (C:/Cadfil/Cadfilxxx) for cadfil_material_data.xls
+2] Look in the Cadfil system folder (C:/Cadfil/Cadfilxxx) for cadfil_material_data.xlsx

-If the file is not found or Cadfil detects that a valid version (currently 2003-2013) of excel is not installed it will then:
+If the Excel file is not found or Cadfil detects that a no valid version of excel is installed it will then:

 3] Look in the current working folder for cadfil_material_data.csv